 Inspired by this and grounded on one of the Department’s core values, “Maka-Kalikasan,” the DepEd Earth Day celebration is guided by the theme “PINASiglang Mundo.”

 The activities set for the virtual celebration include storytelling, creatives activities, panel discussions, and the launch of the KalikHasan!
 Likha at Lakas ng Kabataan para sa Kalikasan, which is a creative sourcebook on the use of theater for climate education and action.
 Resource speakers from the World Wildlife Fund for Nature Philippines, selected student leaders, and officials, and members of the DepEd Executive Committee will be gracing the event.
+(Read more: Highlight Sustainable Dining outlines the means to a more sustainable future for Earth Day Special)

 The Deped Earth Day Celebration will be streamed online via the Facebook Pages of DepEd Philippines, DepEd Tayo – Youth Formation, and DepEd DRRMS.